karl-run/spring-boot-kotlin-cra/README.md

 # Spring Boot with Kotlin & bundled web with create-react-app

+# ⚠️ Deprecated ⚠️

+## This template hasn't been updated in 4 years.
+I recommend using the official [spring boot starter](https://start.spring.io/), and try and extract some of these concepts into your own template.
+You should look into using something different than create-react-app as well, maybe [Vite](https://vitejs.dev/).

 This is an example of a Spring Boot 2 server built with Kotlin, that automatically bundles and serves a [create-react-app](https://github.com/facebook/create-react-app) web-app when build.

 The modules are structured in a way that makes it easy to use IntelliJ IDEA for both modules, or if you prefer you can open them modules individually with your favourite tools.